KomplyOS

 National Fire Alarm and Signaling Code.
 The comprehensive guide to inspection, testing, and maintenance requirements for fire alarm and detection systems.

-NFPA 72, the National Fire Alarm and Signaling Code, is the definitive standard for fire alarm systems in the United States.
-It covers the application, installation, location, performance, inspection, testing, and maintenance of fire alarm systems, fire warning equipment, emergency communications systems, and their components.
+NFPA 72 is the National Fire Alarm and Signaling Code, published by the National Fire Protection Association (NFPA).
+It is the definitive U.S. standard for the installation, inspection, testing, and maintenance of fire alarm systems, fire warning equipment, and emergency communications systems.

 Chapter 14 of NFPA 72 establishes the requirements for ongoing inspection, testing, and maintenance (ITM) of fire alarm systems after installation.
 This chapter is the primary reference for building owners and inspection companies responsible for keeping fire alarm systems in proper working condition.

-The standard recognizes that fire alarm systems are life-safety systems that must be maintained in operational condition at all times.
-Regular ITM activities are essential to ensure these systems will detect fire conditions and alert occupants when needed.
+Fire alarm systems are life-safety systems that must be maintained in operational condition at all times.
+Regular ITM activities ensure these systems will detect fire conditions and alert occupants when needed.

 Visual inspections verify that devices are present, properly mounted, undamaged, unobstructed, and showing normal status indicators.
 Any device found with physical damage, paint or dust contamination, or improper mounting must be noted as a deficiency and corrected.